steadramon/ESPGeiger/docs/configuration/offlinemode.md

 # Offline Mode

 ESPGeiger offers an offline mode for situations where network connectivity is unavailable or unnecessary.
-This mode allows the device to function as a standalone Geiger counter, focusing solely on local radiation detection and data logging.
+This mode allows the device to function as a standalone device.
+This is especially useful on the [ESPGeiger-HW](/hardware/espgeigerhw), [ESPGeiger-Log](/hardware/espgeigerlog) and [Cajoe GC-ESP32](/hardware/cajoeiot) hardware devices - focusing solely on local radiation detection and data logging.

 ## Entering Offline Mode